tuhbi4/TrainingPortalWebApp/README.md

 # "Training Portal" Web application

-"Training Portal" is a system that allows you to study online.
+["Training Portal"🔽](#task-description) is a system that allows you to study online.

 ***